 Eddie’s Jewish Romanian roots, coupled with his frequent travels to Europe as an adult, led him to an early awareness of the brewing conflict in Europe that became World War II.
 As such, Eddie was an early opponent of the Nazi Party, and admonished the US to enter WWII long before the rest of the country agreed.

 At forty-eight years old, Edward G. Robinson was too old to enlist by the time the US entered World War II, but Eddie’s contributions to the war effort were great.

 In 1942, Eddie donated his entire earnings for the year to the USO, retaining only what he needed to pay for taxes.
-Eddie also donated the $100,000 he made for his work on the 1948 film Larceny to the USO.
+Eddie also donated the $100,000 he made for his work on the 1942 film Larceny, Inc. to the USO.

 Eddie entertained the troops abroad, and was the first film star to visit Normandy after D-Day.
 Eddie and his gangster impersonations were some of most requested entertainment among the troops.